RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 ### No Support for Multiple Hosts

-Current version requires all the proxy, Lens3-Mux, and Lens3-Reg run on a single host.
+Current version requires all the proxy, Multiplexer, and Registrar run on a single host.
 To set up for multiple hosts, it needs at least to specify options to Gunicorn to accept non-local connections.